Visualise your way out of debt

 Take the amount of debt you're focusing on and divide this by the monthly payment amount you can realistically afford to pay.

-For example: $2,500 divided by $100 per month payment is 25 months – or 1 year and 1 month until that debt is cleared, not including any interest charges on top of that amount.
+For example: $2,500 divided by $100 per month payment is 25 months – or two years and one month until that debt is cleared, not including any interest charges on top of that amount.